Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

 global_rank
 ~~~~~~~~~~~
 The global_rank of this LightningModule.
-Lightning saves logs, weights etc only from global_rank = 0.
+Lightning saves logs, weights etc. only from global_rank = 0.
 You
-normally do not need to use this property
+usually do not need to use this property

 Global rank refers to the index of that GPU across ALL GPUs.
 For example, if using 10 machines, each with 4 GPUs,
 the 4th GPU on the 10th machine has global_rank = 39